geremiasanti/game-of-life/README.md

 # game-of-life
-game of life in vanilla js
+Conway's game of life in vanilla js